 More to Do

 Events in Van Cortlandt Park occur throughout the year, some recurring annually and others more frequently.
 The most famous of these is the free New York Philharmonic Concerts in the Parks, a summertime favorite.
 The park also features yoga and walking (both for seniors) and is a premier bird-watching site.
 Audubon experts and park rangers guide weekly walks on Saturday mornings (except in January and February), where birders casual and obsessive are welcome.
 (Walks are conducted in English and Spanish the first Saturday of each month.)
-Enthusiasts should also check out the annual 12-hour "Bird-A-Thon," a race to determine who can identify the most species in that time allotment.
+Enthusiasts should also check out the annual 12-hour “Bird-A-Thon,” a race to determine who can identify the most species in that time allotment.
 Those who have serious avian interests can even consider applying for the park's urban birding internship.
-Support restoration and stay in shape by participating in the BronxNet Fitness 5K, a 5-kilometer run that puts its proceeds toward preservation of the 101-year-old park trail.
-And dog lovers won't want to miss the annual Howl-o-ween costume contest for the canine set.
-More details about the park's calendar can be found at vcpark.org.
-As you might expect, there are opportunities for the public to help keep the park in tip-top shape.
+Other park events include footraces and the occasional dog-costume contest.
+Details about the park's calendar can be found at vcpark.org.
+As you might expect, there are also opportunities for the public to help keep the park in tip-top shape.
 For more information on how you can help, visit the Van Cortlandt Park Conservancy Support Page.